 The following is a list of general policies which affect students at St. John.
-Please review these policies as they pertain to each individual.
-If you have any questions with regard to these procedures, please refer to the parent/student complaint section of this Handbook.
+Please review these policies as they pertain to everyone.
+If you have any questions regarding these procedures, please refer to the parent/student complaint section of this Handbook.

 - 1. ALL subjects at St. John, including religion classes, will be attended by ALL students. - 2.
-Students are not to arrive at school before 8:00 a.m. and must leave the school by 3:15 p.m., unless detained or assigned to an organized school activity or Latchkey.
+Students are not to arrive to school before 8:00 a.m. and must leave the school by 3 p.m., unless detained or assigned to an organized school activity or Latchkey.
 Parents are REQUIRED to sign their child into the Latchkey Program if they are arriving earlier than 8:00 a.m.
-All students who remain after 3:15 p.m. will go into the LATCHKEY PROGRAM.
+All students who remain after 3 p.m. will go into the LATCHKEY PROGRAM.
 If the bus drops students off prior to 8 am, the bused students will not be charged.
 Parents are responsible for Latchkey Program fees.
-No parents will be permitted in classrooms before school.
-Please schedule appointments with the teacher or administrator to address any issues or concerns. - 3.
+No parents will be permitted in classrooms before school. - 3.
 Parents are responsible for purchasing the required course materials. - 4.
-The faculty, with the concurrence of the Board of Christian Education, requires participation in "all school" activities. - 5.
-During the school day or sanctioned school activities, children ARE NOT permitted off the school grounds for any reason (except school-sponsored field trips) or in the event of an emergency. - 6.
+The faculty, with the concurrence of the Board of Christian Education, requires participation in "all school" activities.

+- 5. During the school day or sanctioned school activities, children ARE NOT permitted off the school grounds for any reason (except school-sponsored field trips) or in the event of an emergency. - 6.
 Students MUST have signed permission slips for all field trips.
 Those students who do not have one will remain at school. - 7.
 Bathrooms are to be kept clean.
 All personal clothing MUST be kept in gym bags or hung up.
 Shared spaces must be kept organized and neat.
-Any clothing, books, or notebooks left or not

-- properly put away will be placed in the lost and found container.
+Any clothing, books, or notebooks left or not properly put away will be placed in the lost and found container.
 Loose papers will be recycled or thrown away. - 8.
 Electronic devices are not permitted in school, which includes before or after school activities.
 Upon entering the school, the student must hand their phone and smart watches into their classroom box.
 They may be reclaimed upon leaving the school premises.
 Students not adhering to this rule will have the device confiscated and it will be returned to the parent with their child present.
 Future defiance of the rule may result in detentions or suspensions from school.